 - 4.1.
 The children participate in a combination of adult-led and child-initiated activities each day both inside and out.
 The classroom and outside space are organised into different learning areas with resources available and clearly labelled to help the children to become independent learners. - 4.2 We use small group or whole class sessions as opportunities to introduce a new topic and demonstrate and encourage particular aspects of learning or specific skills.
-During the day in Nursery children can select their own activities.
-In Reception, the children are introduced to more structure and the activities are directed and differentiated to a greater extent.
+During the day in Nursery, where there is an emphasis on play-led learning, children have the opportunity to select their own activities within the structure provided.
+In Reception, this emphasis on play-led learning continues, however, the children are introduced to more structure and the activities are directed and differentiated to a greater extent.
 All our activities are planned so children work towards attaining the 'Early Learning Goals' by the end of Reception.